-Every year, VMS invites prominent educational experts from around the country to speak to our VMS and greater Eagle County community.
-We are thrilled to announce the 2022 - 2023 VMS Speaker Series.
+Every year, VMS invites prominent educational experts from around the country to speak to our VMS and the greater Eagle County community.
+We are thrilled to announce the 2022 - 2023 Parent Speaker Series.

 Student Persistence A Social-Psychological Perspective